z-kit/z-hello/README.md

 The package does not include the renderer, you can use any renderer that supports SFCs.
 You could use React, Preact, Inferno, etc.

+**Notice: This package contains CSS styling, you may need a bundler that's capable of requiring CSS files like Webpack with [css-loader](https://github.com/webpack/css-loader).**

 Once you have chosen the renderer you can include the package in your project as follows:

 ```jsx